Lessons from fitting the lowest order energy independent chiral based $\bar{K}N$ potential to experimental data: Fitting to CLAS data

 \section{Fitting to CLAS $\mathbf{\Lambda(1405)}$ data}

 At this point it is reasonable to ask the question: how to incorporate the experimental information about the $\Lambda(1405)$ resonance into the fits, if not imposing an $E(\Lambda^*)$ pole position upon the $\bar{K}N$ interaction?
-We think, that the answer is: first, one has to find a theoretical description (model) - maybe approximate - of the reaction, where the resonance is produced.
+We think, that the answer is: the fit should proceed through a theoretical description (model) - maybe approximate - of the reaction, where the resonance is produced.
 This description must contain in some way the $\bar{K}N$ interaction, about which one can make then conclusions by comparing the numbers produced by the model with the experimental data.

 The most recent and accurate experimental information about the $\Lambda(1405)$ resonance comes from the recent CLAS photoproduction experiment \cite{CLAS}.
 In our opinion, from the abundance of CLAS data the best candidate for tracing the $\Lambda(1405)$ is the $\pi^0\Sigma^0$ missing mass spectrum from the reaction